project-chip/connectedhomeip/examples/minimal-mdns/README.md

 ## Example client

-The file -client.cpp` contains an example of a mdns client.
+The file `client.cpp` contains an example of a mdns client.
 By default it queries for **\_services.\_dns-sd.\_udp.local** (DNS-SD list services) and uses unicast queries.